Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 - In this lab, we will connect the frontend to the WrightBrothersApi

-- Start by opening `HomePage.tsx` in the `WrightBrothersFrontend/src/pages` folder
+- Start by opening `HomePage.tsx` in the `WrightBrothersFrontend/src/pages` folder.

+- Select all the contents of `HomePage.tsx` file.

 - Open GitHub Copilot Chat, then click `+` to clear prompt history.

 - Type the following in the chat window:

     ```
-     #selection Get the list of planes from an API endpoint https://{hostname}:{port}/planes using axios
+     #selection Get the list of planes from an API endpoint http://localhost:1903/planes/ using axios
     ```

-    - Replace `{hostname}` and `{port}` with your subdomain and port.
-        - For example, if your subdomain is `urban-memory` and your port is `1903`, the endpoint will be `http://urban-memory:1903/planes`

-> Note: In the future, this value will be dynamically generated.
-This API call should be handled by axios.

-- For `#selection` select all the content of `HomePage.tsx`

 - Press `Enter` to submit the question